 How to Protect Your New 5.11 Leather Tactical Boots?

 To protect your new 5.11 leather tactical boots, clean them every time they pick up mud, dirt, or debris.
-Also, to keep dust away if you’re not wearing them more often, store them inside a sock if they were a foot.
+Also, to keep dust away if you’re not wearing them more often, store them inside a sock if they are afoot.

 What Are 5.11 Tactical Boots Used For?

 5.11 tactical boots are used by law enforcement professionals, military service members, security pros, public safety workers, and outdoor enthusiasts.
-They are used in tough circumstances such as work, military/law enforcement, hiking, walking, etc. to protect you and keep you comfortable and agile.
+They are used in challenging circumstances, such as work, military/law enforcement, hiking, walking, etc., to protect you and keep you comfortable and agile.

 Why Do 5.11 Tactical Boots Hurt My Feet?